trislee/blog/_posts/2018-08-17-seattle-schools.markdown

 block_gdf = block_gdf.to_crs(crs = SEATTLE_PROJ)
 {% endhighlight %}

-We also read-in the shapefile for the High School attendence area boundaries, convert to the ``SEATTLE_PROJ`` CRS, and remove extraneous columns:
+We also read-in the shapefile for the High School attendance area boundaries, convert to the ``SEATTLE_PROJ`` CRS, and remove extraneous columns:
 {% highlight python %}
 hs_gdf = gpd.read_file("path/to/highschool/boundary/shapefile.shp")
 hs_gdf = hs_gdf.to_crs(crs = SEATTLE_PROJ)
 hs_gdf = hs_gdf[['HS_ZONE', 'geometry']]
 {% endhighlight %}

-Now we loop over all school attendence area boundary geometries and all block geometries to see if the attendance area completely contains the block.
+Now we loop over all school attendance area boundary geometries and all block geometries to see if the attendance area completely contains the block.
 To do this we employ the ``.contains()`` method for GeoPandas geometries.
 We store the data in a 2D boolean array of shape (number of schools, number of blocks), so that the $$i,j$$-th element is true if school boundary $$i$$ contains block $$j$$, and False otherwise:
 {% highlight python %}
 contains_shape = (hs_gdf.shape[0], block_gdf.shape[0])
 contains_arr = np.zeros(contains_shape, dtype = np.bool_)